a-maumau/pixel_objectness.pytorch/README.md

 	     |- val.txt
 ```
 SBD dataset and VOC dataset has same images, so you can marge the directories if you want.
 train.txt and so on things are files that are written which image to use.
-These are come with the dataset
+These come with the dataset.

 ## Binarize class
 Before staring a training, we need to binarize tha class labels to foreground and background.